PWBA Tour Championship: Champions

-2025 Event
+2026 Event

-The 2025 PWBA Tour Championship was held August 10-12 at Gates ABC Bowl in Gates, New York, with the 24-player starting field consisting of eight tournament winners from the 2024 season plus the top 16 points earners among non-winners.
-Total prize fund was $188,100, with a $50,000 top prize.
+The 2026 PWBA Tour Championship was held August 16-18 at Yorktown Lanes in Parma Heights, Ohio, with the 24-player starting field consisting of 11 tournament winners from the 2026 season plus the top 13 points earners among non-winners.
+Total prize fund was $112,100, with a $30,000 top prize.
 The tournament used a five-player stepladder finals format.
-Top-seeded Shannon Pluhowsky, defeated second seed Verity Crawley in the final match.
-This was Pluhowsky's second title in this event, sixth PWBA title overall, and third career major title.
+Top-seeded Jillian Martin, defeated second seed Birgit Noreiks in the final match.
+This was Martin's second title and second major of the 2026 season, and the third major among her five total titles.
+Having won the 2024 USBC Queens and 2026 U.S. Women's Open, she is the youngest PWBA player (22 years, 24 days) to earn a career "triple crown."